PJeBeK/hierarchical-FM-index-compacted-de-Bruijn/README.md

 # Requirements

 For running all module in this project you need to have gcc and python3.\
-Also, you need to download these projects and put them in root directory of this project:
+Also, you need to download the cuttlefish, FM-Index, HISAT2 and SSHash projects from the [Libraries](#libraries-used) section and put them in root directory of this project.

-## Cuttlefish

-## FM-Index

-## HISAT2

-## SSHash

 # Run codes

-There are six scripts in the root directory of this project which run all modules.
+There are six scripts in the root directory of this project which run all the modules.
 We will introduce them step by step.
 In these steps, we assume that there is a file named `ecoli.fa` in directory `data/` which is Escherichia coli reference genome.
 You can replace `ecoli` with every name that your reference genome has.
 Just remember that it should be in the `data/` subdirectory and its format should be `.fa`.\